FREQUENTLY ASKED QUESTIONS

-Although wind turbines may hypothetically represent a risk to birds and bats, these figures are nothing compared to the amount of birds and bats killed due to domestic and feral cats, buildings, and power lines.
-GED works to reduce any potential threat to wildlife through our innovative regrowth projects, which rehabilitate local ecosystems and maintain wildlife.
-Additionally, wind energy has the smallest amount of avian fatalities compared with other methods of energy production, including nuclear energy plants and fossil-fuel powered plants.
+Although wind turbines may represent a risk to birds and bats, these figures are small when compared to the number of birds and bats killed due to domestic and feral cats, buildings, and power lines.
+Green Development works to reduce any potential threat to wildlife through our innovative regrowth projects, which rehabilitate local ecosystems and maintain wildlife.
+Additionally, wind energy is associated with the lowest number of avian fatalities, as compared to other methods of energy production, including nuclear energy plants and fossil-fuel powered plants.

 Reference: Smallwood, K. Shawn.
 2013.
 “Comparing bird and bat fatality-rate estimates among North American wind-energy projects”.
 Wildlife Society Bulletin.
 37 (1): 19-33.; Loss, Scott R, Tom Will, and Peter P Marra.
 2012.
 “Direct human-caused mortality of birds: improving quantification of magnitude and assessment of population impact”.
 Frontiers in Ecology and the Environment.
 10 (7): 357-364.; Wang, Shifeng, Sicong Wang, and Pete Smith.
 2015.
 “Ecological impacts of wind farms on birds/ Questions, hypotheses, and research needs”.
 Renewable and Sustainable Energy Reviews.
 44/ 599-607.; Benjamin K. Sovacool, “Contextualizing Avian Mortality- A Preliminary Appraisal of Bird and Bat Fatalities from Wind, Fossil-Fuel, and Nuclear Electricity,” Energy Policy 37(6) (June, 2009), pp. 2241-2248